JosephGillData/website_traffic-etl-gcp/README.md

 ### Introduction

-This repository automates an ETL (extract, transform, load) solution using Apache Airflow in which an email is sent containing the top 3 IP addresses with the most amount of traffic in the AM and PM each day.
+This repository automates an ETL (extract, transform, load) solution using Google Cloud in which an excel file is backed up with Google Cloud Storage and then inserted into a BigQuery database each day.

 ### Task